0.0

 Container[:three] # 3

 In both cases, you only need to inject your custom register or resolver when extending your container with Containable.
 Both of these classes should inherit from either Containable::Register or Containable::Resolver to customize behavior as you like.
-Definitely check out the source code of both these classes to learn more and customize as desired.
+Definitely read the source code of both these classes to learn more.

 Infusible